delanni/cv/cv.md

 Held lab courses for Software Laboratory I. (C), Software Laboratory II.
 (C++).
 I built material for, and held a 2 semester course in Javascript for enthusiasts.

-# Expertise

-I have a combined 10+ years of experience in working with a wide breadth of languages and technologies from Javascript, through R, Java, to Scala and AWS.

-I have a confident understanding of service architecture and common patterns solutions, infrastructure, ops with AWS and delivery processes.

 # Studies

 ## Software Engineer BSc & MSc @ [BME](http://www.bme.hu/?language=en) || 2009 - 2015